sriramrokkam/k8s-training/kubernetes/exercise_04_services.md

 Finally, there might be some caching on various levels of the used infrastructure.
 To break caching on corporate proxy level, request a dedicated resource like the index page: `http:<LoadBalancer IP>/index.html`.

-The structure of a deployment can be found in the API documentation.
-Go to [API reference](https://kubernetes.io/docs/reference/) and choose the corresponding version (usually the training features a cluster with the latest or 2nd latest version).
-Within the API docs select the "Deployment".
+The structure of a service can be found in the API documentation.
+Go to [API reference](https://kubernetes.io/docs/reference/kubernetes-api/) and choose "Service Resources".
+Within the API docs select the "Service".

 Alternatively use `kubectl explain service`.
-To get detailed information about a field within the pod use its "path" like this: `kubectl explain deployment.spec.ports`.
+To get detailed information about a field within the service use its "path" like this: `kubectl explain deployment.spec.ports`.

-To create a new file with a skeleton of a deployment, right-click the Desktop within the training VM, select the context menu "new document" and choose "service".
-Additionally the solution to this exercise contains further explanatory comments.

 ## Further information & references
 - [services in K8s](https://kubernetes.io/docs/concepts/services-networking/service/)